-While Peter has concentrated on breeding "mini-Catts", very small Cattleya-alliance hybrids with big flowers, his collection is full of specimens (and usually his hybrids) from every major group of orchids.
+While Peter has also concentrated on breeding "mini-Catts", very small Cattleya-alliance hybrids with big flowers, his collection is full of specimens (and often his hybrids) from every major group of orchids.
 To get an idea of his interests, you might look at his personal Facebook profile, or the Facebook page for Diamond Orchids.
 If that's not enough, the Diamond Orchids web site is full of information and pictures.
 But wait! — There's still more!
 He also has a Flickr site with hundreds more pictures.
 Along with the mini-Catts, there are plenty of unusual, surprising, and sometimes just strange species that have caught his attention.

 Here's a selection of what Peter has been working on.
 Some unusual specimens, some Vandaceous intergenerics, and of course those amazing mini-Catts.
 No wonder he's always smiling.